secariolabs/secariolabs.github.io/_posts/2023-02-05-logging-raw-http-requests-in-python.md

 requests.get("http://secariolabs.com")
 ```

-Once you do that, you will have full visibility over the requests in their final form, as show next:
+Once you do that, you will have full visibility over the requests in their final form, as shown next:

 {: .no-stripes}
 ```bash